Police in Delta kill suspected kidnapper, recover victim

 By Akpokona Omafuaire, UGHELLI

-THE Delta State Police Command said it has killed a suspected, arrested one and rescued a kidnapped victim at Abraka.
+THE Delta State Police Command said it has killed a suspected kidnapper, arrested one and rescued a victim at Abraka.

-This was confirmed in a statement by the Delta State Police Public Relations Officer, DSP Bright Edafe yesterday.
+This was contained in a statement by the Delta State Police Public Relations Officer, Bright Edafe, yesterday.

-According to the statement, “On 11/06/2023 at about 2109hrs, operatives of Abraka police station led by the DPO SP Fabian Ayameh, while on routine patrol along campus III road Abraka, Ethiope East LGA, they were alerted of a kidnap incident at a filling station in Abraka by a gang of four armed men operating in a silver coloured Lexus SUV with reg. no. KSF 315 HF.
+According to the statement, “On 11/06/2023 at 2109hrs, operatives of Abraka police station led by the DPO Fabian Ayameh, while on routine patrol on Campus III Road, Abraka, Ethiope East LGA, they were alerted of a kidnap incident at a filling station in Abraka by a gang of four armed men operating in a silver coloured Lexus SUV with reg. no. KSF 315 HF.

-“The team swiftly mobilized and went on the trail of the kidnappers.
-The suspects noticing that the policemen were closing in on them, fired gunshots while trying to escape, and the police responded bravely.
+“The team swiftly mobilised and went on the trail of the kidnappers.
+The suspects on noticing that the policemen were closing in on them, fired gunshots while trying to escape, and the police responded bravely.

-“The victim who was kidnapped at the filling station has since been reunited with his family.
+“The victim, who was kidnapped at the filling station has since been reunited with his family.
 Manhunt for the other fleeing suspect is ongoing.”
-It added.

-This is coming days after suspected gunmen kidnapped three persons in Ughelli metropolis.

 Disclaimer